Measuring hemoglobin levels with AI microscope, microfluidic chips

-Category: Environment Hits: 1A complete blood count can help ascertain the health of a patient and typically includes an estimate of the hemoglobin concentration, which can indicate several conditions, including anemia, polycythemia, and pulmonary fibrosis.
+Category: Environment Hits: 2A complete blood count can help ascertain the health of a patient and typically includes an estimate of the hemoglobin concentration, which can indicate several conditions, including anemia, polycythemia, and pulmonary fibrosis.
 Researchers describe a AI-powered imaging-based tool to estimate hemoglobin levels.
 The setup was developed in conjunction with a microfluidic chip and an AI-powered automated microscope that was designed for deriving the total as well as differential counts of blood cells.

 Read more https://www.sciencedaily.com/releases/2021/02/210223110710.htm